yunpeng1234/tp/docs/DeveloperGuide.md

 ![UndoRedoState4](images/undo-redo/UndoRedoState4.png)

 Step 6.
 The user executes `clear`, which calls `Model#commitInternWatcher()`.
 Since the `currStatePointer` is not pointing at the end of the `watcherStateList`, all Intern Watcher states after the `currStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
-This is the behavior that most modern desktop applications follow.
+This is the behaviour that most modern desktop applications follow.

 ![UndoRedoState5](images/undo-redo/UndoRedoState5.png)